 A proper handling of the digital infrastructure around food would also enable man to fully take advantage of the “quantified self” – the movement to use technology to acquire and track data about oneself (such as food consumption, exercise, and performance).
 Knowing about oneself is only half the equation – in order to affect yourself you also need to understand what you consume.

-Some key questions, however, include what technical infrastructure, processes, and applications are required to achieve the benefit of improved production, sustainability, increased transparency, and other attributes?
+Some key questions, besides a thorough understanding and an active policy discussion, include what technical infrastructure, processes, and applications are required to achieve the benefit of improved production, sustainability, increased transparency, and other attributes?
 Which parts already exist?
 Which parts would be affected?
 And which parts need to be developed?

 And, which parts of a technical infrastructure for food would benefit from being opened and shared and which can remain proprietary.
 While at the same time thinking of all security implications.